 Databricks workspace administrators can disable token generation.
 If you cannot generate a token, contact your administrator.
 See also Manage personal access tokens.

-To allow a Databricks SQL warehouse to access data outside of Databricks, see Configure access to cloud storage.
+To allow a Databricks SQL warehouse to access data outside of Databricks, see Enable data access configuration.